 Cardiff Index to Legal Abbreviations - www.legalabbrevs.cardiff.ac.uk - this free database allows you to search for the meaning of abbreviations for English language legal publications from the British Isles, the Commonwealth and the United States, including those covering international and comparative law.
-You can access the Cardiff Index from the home page of the PCs in the Inner Temple Library or by selecting Services & Facilities - Library Catalogue on the Library's website.
+You can access the Cardiff Index from the home page of the PCs in the Inner Temple Library.